How does information sharing contribute to our ikigai?

 In his paper, Yazdan stated that bonsai growing is an excellent example of kodawari.
-He explains that the kodawari concept is all about pursuing perfection – realising that they’ll never get it, but people keep going anyway, which is exactly what they do in bonsai growing: bonsai growers keep on working on a tree to make it as beautiful as possible to represent an ideal form of nature; they just keep on doing it even though they know that they will not reach that kind of perfection – it’s an everlasting process.
+The kodawari concept is all about pursuing perfection – realising that they’ll never get it, but people keep going anyway, which is exactly what they do in bonsai growing: bonsai growers keep on working on a tree to make it as beautiful as possible to represent an ideal form of nature; they just keep on doing it even though they know that they will not reach that kind of perfection.

-He thinks that the Japanese concepts of kodawari and wabi-sabi (the beauty of imperfection) are two sides of the same coin; for him, wabi-sabi means appreciating natural irregularity, simplicity, and roughness, therefore, there is always a room for improvement, and kodawari is that constant work towards perfection.
+For Yazdan, the Japanese concepts of kodawari and wabi-sabi (the beauty of imperfection) are two sides of the same coin: wabi-sabi means appreciating natural irregularity, simplicity, and roughness, therefore, there is always a room for improvement, and kodawari is that constant work towards perfection.

 An opportunity to explore Japanese culture

-Yazdan shares that most participants of his study showed interest in the richness of Japanese culture; their hobby has become an open window for them toward the horizon of Japanese philosophy and traditions.
+Most participants in Yazdan’s study showed interest in the richness of Japanese culture; their hobby has become an open window for them toward the horizon of Japanese philosophy and traditions.
 Yazdan believes that it is a valuable opportunity to foster intercultural ties between Japan and Australia.

 Ibasho and tanoshimi

-He defines ibasho as a sense of comfort and emotional safety that a person feels in a specific context; it refers to a place where people feel they belong, and others accept them as they are.
-For him, the closest term in the English language is niche – he thinks of it as a physical or digital space where one can feel safe, have decent relationships with others, and have a perspective for future engagement.
+Ibasho is a sense of comfort and emotional safety that a person feels in a specific context.
+It refers to a place where people feel they belong, and others accept them as they are.
+For Yazdan, the closest term in the English language is niche – he thinks of it as a physical or digital space where one can feel safe, have decent relationships with others, and have a perspective for future engagement.